Priyanka Chopra Wins Another People’s Choice Award For ‘Quantico,’ Talks Phone Sex And Shower Sex

 “The boys here [in India] are a little cautious.
 There [in New York City] it’s straight up – ‘I am free tomorrow, I am in New York.
 Let’s go for dinner.'”

 In the promo, Priyanka Chopra is seen downing coffee shots with the host, and then playing a very entertaining quiz.
-The promo also teased the actress confessing to taking a shower with her partner, making out with lights on, kissing her ex after breaking up with him and even having phone sex!
+The promo also teased the actress confessing to taking a shower with her partner, making out with lights on, kissing her ex after breaking up with him, and even having phone sex!

 Koffee With Karan: From phone sex to taking a shower with partner, @priyankachopra has been there, done that! https://t.co/ucPQYGjMiM pic.twitter.com/mEzwU0ZweL